shopinvader/odoo-shopinvader/product_url/README.rst

    :alt: License: AGPL-3

 ==============
-{module_title}
+product_url
 ==============

-This module extends the functionality of ... to support ... and to allow you to ...
+This module extends the functionality of base_url to add url history for product.template and product_category

 Installation
 ============